Pentagon: Contractor mergers hurt national security, economy | Federal News Network

-The Defense Department is releasing a report that says mergers and consolidation among its contractors pose risks to the U.S. economy and national security.
+The Defense Department on Tuesday released a report that says mergers and consolidation among its contractors pose risks to the U.S. economy and national security.

-Senior Biden administration officials previewed the report on the condition of anonymity ahead of its release Tuesday.
+Senior Biden administration officials previewed the report ahead of its release.
 The report lays out steps to block mergers that run contrary to Defense Department interests and reduce barriers to entry for new contractors.
 It also seeks to ensure that a company’s intellectual property protections are not anti-competitive.

 The report calls on five sectors to develop plans for durable supply chains, a key concern as the coronavirus pandemic disrupted global supply chains for semiconductors and other goods in ways that created shortages and inflation.
-The sectors are: casting and forgings, missiles and munitions, energy storage and batteries, strategic and critical materials and microelectronics.
+The sectors include casting and forgings, missiles and munitions, energy storage and batteries, strategic and critical materials, and microelectronics.

 The report suggests that mergers have left national security beholden to private companies.
 There are only five aerospace and defense prime contractors, down from 51 in the 1990s.
 Just three sources account for 90% of U.S. missiles.